daikichidaze/resume_jp/index_en.md

 ## EDUCATION

-- Tokyo Metropolitan University, Department of Chemistry    March 2016
+- M.A.
+(Chemistry) at Tokyo Metropolitan University,    March 2016
   - Major: Cosmo chemistry / Geochemistry / Inorganic analytical chemistry
+  - Study of the formation process of the early solar system by chemical analysis of meteorites

 ---